bazzline/php_component_template/README.md

 ## Available Templates

 Currently, this component tries to solve three problems when dealing with php templates.
+All Templates are stackable, meaning you can assign one template key with another template instance.

 [RuntimeContentBasedTemplate](https://github.com/bazzline/php_component_template/blob/master/source/Net/Bazzline/Component/Template/RuntimeContentBasedTemplate.php) solve the problem to replacing content stored in a string.